cosmicrays/DRAGON2-Beta_version/README.md

 `./configure --with-cfitsio=$CFITSIO_DIR --with-numcpu=2`

+The default installation path is in the same folder as the source code is (the program automatically creates the `bin/` and `lib/` subfolders).
+It can be set via `--prefix=<NEW_INSTALLATION_PATH>`

 HINT for MAC users: We recommend to use the GCC/G++ compiler (e.g. as provided by HomeBrew) and explicitly instruct configure to use it.
-Please check this example (here, g++-9 is the name of the executable associated to the C++ compiler, and gcc-9 is the name of the executable associated to the C compiler within the Homebrew package manager):
+Please check this example (g++-9 and gcc-9 are the compilers installed with the Homebrew package manager):
 `./configure --with-cfitsio=$CFITSIO_DIR  CXX=g++-9 CC=gcc-9 --with-numcpu=2`

-where `$CFITSIO_DIR` is the path of your cfitsio library and `NUMCPU` is the machine core number.

-The default installation path is in the same folder as the source code is (the program automatically creates the `bin/` and `lib/` subfolders).
-It can be set via `--prefix=<NEW_INSTALLATION_PATH>`

 ## 4) make